nickrusso42518/narc/README.md

     should: drop
 ...
 ```

+You can also use JSON format, which may bring better performance when `checks`
+is very large.
+If both `.json` and `.yaml` files exist for a given host, the
+JSON file is given preference and the YAML file is ignored.
+If neither file
+is specified, the Nornir task raises a `FileNotFoundError`.

 Note that it is uncommon for firewalls to filter traffic based on source port.
 The `packet-tracer` utility requires specifying a value.
 Additionally, the